manosbatsis/scrudbeans/docs/modelmapping.md

 public class Country extends AbstractAssignedIdPersistableModel<String> {/* ...*/ }
 ```

-### Composite IDs
+## Composite IDs

 Some times you need to use composite IDs in your models, e.g. when working with a legacy database design.
 This introduces some complexity in a number of areas where the ID must be handled in a regular RESTful way,
 including request mapping bindings of path or query parameters.

+This requires using an `@EmbeddedId` with your entity, providing your (`@Embeddable) implementation of an
+`EmbeddableCompositeIdentifier`.

-To help making this work transparently out of the box, ScrudBeans provides a number of embeddable ID
+To help making this easier out of the boxfor Java, ScrudBeans provides a number of embeddable ID
-implementations you can extend from depending on the number of columns/fields needed for your composite ID,
+implementations you can extend from, depending on the number of columns/fields needed for your composite ID,
 namely `AbstractEmbeddableManyToManyIdentifier`, `AbstractEmbeddableTripleIdentifier`,
 `AbstractEmbeddableQuadrupleIdentifier` and `AbstractEmbeddableQuintupleIdentifier`.